LIT-CCM-lab/OCSVM-ADRB2/README.md

 # OCSVM-ADRB2
 ## Description
-The repository contains the code and scripts to reproduce the results obtained in the paper "One class classification for the detection of β2 adrenergic receptor agonists using single-ligand dynamic interaction data".
+The repository contains the code and scripts to reproduce the results obtained in the paper "One class classification for the detection of β2 adrenergic receptor agonists using single-ligand dynamic interaction data"([J. Cheminform.
+2022, 14, 74](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-022-00654-z)).

 The scripts can be used to develop new models based on the same methodology.

-The presented method uses the description of protein-ligand interactions as interaction pseudo-atoms (IPA) to rescore poses ([J. Chem.
+The presented method uses protein-ligand interactions described as interaction pseudo-atoms (IPA) to rescore poses ([J. Chem.
 Inf.
 Model.
 2013, 53, 3, 623–637](https://pubs.acs.org/doi/10.1021/ci300566n)).
 ## Requirements
 1. Interaction detection requires a working installation of [IChem 5.2.9](http://bioinfo-pharma.u-strasbg.fr/labwebsite/download.html)
 2. A Linux/POSIX operating system